ghoulmann/cs-curriculum/year_1.rst

 * analyze a technological innovation and evaluate its impact economic, political, cultural impact.
 * Recognize the ethical and social implications of computer use.
 (College Board)
 * Practice keyboarding
+* Demonstrate computer start-up and shut-down procedures
+* Demonstrate the execution of an existing program in a text-based language
+* Explain the storage, retrieval, and deletion of programs.

 *Level 2*